EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 distributed.

-This design relies on integrity and confidentiality for the request and response made to the origin primary server.
+This design relies on integrity and confidentiality for the request and response made to the primary server.
 These requests MUST be made using HTTP over TLS (HTTPS) [RFC2818] only.
 Though there is a lesser requirement for confidentiality, requests made to the secondary server MUST also be secured using HTTPS.